This Pavlova Wreath is a show stopper! Not only is it gorgeous, it is also delicious and your guests won’t be able to stop raving about.

 - Top with whipped cream, fresh raspberries, strawberries and pomegranate seeds.
 Drizzle with raspberry sauce and garnish with sprigs of mint.

 What is Pavlova?

-Besides one of my favorite desserts of all times, pavlova is a meringue dessert that was named after the Russian ballerina Anna Pavlova.
-The dessert was originally created in Australia, in honor of the ballerina during one of her tours.
+Pavlova is a meringue dessert that was named after the Russian ballerina Anna Pavlova.
 Pavlova is a crispy meringue shell that is usually topped with whipped cream and fresh fruit.
-It can be made into any shape and today we are making it into a pavlova wreath.

 The meringue can be made ahead of time and just stored in a dry place (not a refrigerator) for up to two days.
 The oven is a great dry place to store it.
 Just don’t forget and turn your oven on!

-Gently touch the meringue and if it seems dry and you can see cracks on the top and sides, it is done.
+Gently touch the meringue and if it seems dry.
+If it is and you can see cracks on the top and sides, it is done.
 A meringue should be dry and crunchy on the outside and soft and chewy on the inside.
-Once it is cooled it is ready to garnish and serve.

 Other favorite holiday desserts:

 For all of my other favorite kitchen products and tools visit my Amazon Store.

 Did you know I wrote a cookbook?
 Check out the Holiday Slow Cooker Cookbook for 100 delicious recipes